 - 1.1 In June 2009 Staffordshire Moorlands District Council, Advantage West Midlands and Staffordshire County Council commissioned a Masterplan for Leek Town Centre.
 The overall aim is to address the need to reinforce Leek within the sub-region, in defining it as an interesting and distinctive place to visit, shop, live and work.
 The principal objectives supporting this aim are: to identify employment opportunities through the redevelopment of vacant and underutilised land and property; to identify the potential to increase resident and visitor expenditure; and to strengthen the town's role as a service and retail hub.
-The Masterplan will also inform the preparation of the Local Development Framework (LDF). - 1.2 This document forms the Sustainability Appraisal of the Draft Masterplan for Leek.
-It includes an assessment of the Masterplan objectives on sustainability, a sustainability assessment of the interventions considered for the opportunity sites (maximum and minimum), an assessment of the cumulative effects of the draft Masterplan on sustainability, followed by an appraisal of the effects of the Draft Final Masterplan on sustainability.
+The Masterplan will also inform the preparation of the Local Development Framework (LDF). - 1.2 Consultation on the draft Masterplan was undertaken between 1st October and 9th November 2012.
+A list of those consulted and the methods of consultation used are included in the Leek Town Centre Masterplan Consultation Statement.
+A number of representations were received that resulted in minor modifications being made to the Masterplan (see consultation statement).
+It was considered that no changes needed to be made to the Sustainability Appraisal to reflect the modifications. - 1.3 This document forms the Sustainability Appraisal of the Masterplan for Leek.
+It includes an assessment of the Masterplan objectives on sustainability, a sustainability assessment of the interventions considered for the opportunity sites (maximum and minimum), an assessment of the cumulative effects of the Masterplan on sustainability, followed by an appraisal of the effects of the Masterplan on sustainability.
 Key officers and consultants from BE Group and Taylor Young have been closely involved with the preparation of the Sustainability Appraisal.